NVIDIA/NeMo-Skills/docs/releases/openmathreasoning/training.md

 ## Download data and convert to SFT format

-Get the data from [HuggingFace](https://huggingface.co/datasets/nvidia/OpenMathReasoning) and convert to the SFT format that NeMo-Aligner understands.
+Get the data from [HuggingFace](https://huggingface.co/datasets/nvidia/OpenMathReasoning) and convert it to the SFT JSONL format expected by the NeMo-RL SFT.
 This might take a while (depending on your network connection) and will use a significant amount of RAM.

 ```python